 When can one consider cosigning?

 Even though cosigning comes with a number of risks, doing it might actually be of great help to the student borrower.
 Evaluate the situation by taking into consideration the risks and other factors involved to find out if it is the best thing to do.

-The following explains about when a person can actually consider being a cosigner-
+The following explains the situation when a person can actually consider being a cosigner-

 The risks can be managed - In case the person is able to manage and afford the risks involved, then they can actually consider being a cosigner.
 This might be the case if they have excessive cash inflow and necessary assets that can be used to pay off the loan if the borrower defaults